 An introduction to relief and intaglio printing techniques and simple book-form construction.
 Through the integration of drawings and prints, students will complete an artist's book.
-This course meets General Education Distribution Area IV.A.
+Four hours of lecture/studio and 2.5 hours of studio/lab This course meets General Education Distribution Area IV.A.